patrick-han/the-maze-runner/README.md

 The design files for the PCB's and code are included in this repository.

+This project was worked on by:

+Patrick Han
+Chiraag Kaushik
+Tommy Yuan

 A detailed report for this project can be found here: https://github.com/patrick-han/the-maze-runner/blob/master/Project%20Report.pdf